StackStorm/st2/docs/source/troubleshooting.rst

 By default, rules engine logs are stored in ``/var/log/st2rulesengine.log`` file.
-You should inspect this file (``cat``, ``grep`` and ``tail`` are your friends) and look for a line similar to the one bellow.
+You should inspect this file (``cat``, ``grep`` and ``tail`` are your friends) and look for a line similar to the one below.

 .. code-block:: bash